eduardolat/goeasyi18n/README.md

 	})

 	// 2.
-Add languages and its translations (can be loaded from a JSON/YAML file) i18n.AddLanguage("en", goeasyi18n.TranslateStrings{
+Add languages and its translations (can be loaded from a JSON/YAML file)
+	// using bytes, strings, files or fs.FS (embed.FS)
+	i18n.AddLanguage("en", goeasyi18n.TranslateStrings{
 		{
 			Key:     "hello_message",